HRA Calculator India

 What is HRA (House Rent Allowance)?

-HRA is a part of an employee’s salary provided by the employer to cover housing expenses.
+House Rent Allowance (HRA) is a part of an employee’s salary provided by the employer to cover housing expenses.
 It is typically paid monthly and forms a significant part of the total compensation for salaried individuals living in rented properties.

 How Does the HRA Exemption Work?